Introducing Porch Light Profiles

 That’s when the concept for Porch Light Profiles began to take form.
 Wouldn’t it be wonderful if I could actually have a conversation with creatives about their journeys?
 Sitting under a cozy porch light would be the ideal place to get up close and personal.
 The imagery of a glowing light was the perfect metaphor for the radiance that emanates from within.
 Surely others would be fascinated by what I learned from them.
 I couldn’t be the only person on Earth struggling to be true to themselves.
 I set my sights on questioning individuals who are not influenced by “shoulds” from the culture.
 They instead live by their inner light.
 I needed to know if their life’s work was ignited by that.

-Even though my blog appeared regularly in the Huffington Post, I was having trouble accepting the fact that along with being a visual artist, I was also a writer.
-So while suffering from what I could only call "imposter syndrome," I began using my experience as a blogger to schedule interviews.
+Even though my blog appeared regularly in the Huffington Post, I was still so insecure that I was having trouble accepting the fact that along with being a visual artist, I was also a writer.
+So while suffering from what I could only call “imposter syndrome,” I began using my experience as a blogger to schedule interviews.
 To my surprise many of the authors, artists, musicians and entrepreneurs that I contacted were on board.
 Talking to them confirmed a good deal to me.
-Their success stemmed from doing what they loved and following where it lead them.
+Their success stemmed from doing what they loved and following where it led them.
 Their careers weren’t masterminded.
 They unfolded.
 Instead of taking directions from what society told them to do, they answered the call from within.
 That’s not to say they didn’t work hard.
 The people included in these pages are some of the hardest working people I know.
 Being fully themselves, they act from a place of strength and power.
 There is a huge difference between producing from societal directives and creating from the ingenuity born of the heart.